Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Numerical experiments

 In \Cref{tab:odd_vs_even}, worst ESS per gradient evaluation are compared numerically between MALT, RHMC, and HMC for various choices of functions.
 The choice $L=1$ is optimal for HMC, which reduces to MALA.
 We also illustrate the efficiency of HMC for $L=3$.
 Monte Carlo estimates are computed on a sample of size $N=10^6$.

-\Cref{tab:odd_vs_even} highlights that MALT and RHMC are more robust than HMC or MALA in terms of worst ESS.
-Neither MALT nor RHMC dominates the other for every function, yet MALT achieves slightly higher ESS for even functions while the ordering is reversed for odd functions. \end{subsection}
+\Cref{tab:odd_vs_even} shows that MALT and RHMC achieve a better performance than standard HMC or MALA.
+Neither MALT nor RHMC dominates the other for every function: MALT achieves slightly higher ESS for even functions while the ordering is reversed for odd functions. \end{subsection}